Search

-This unique original infographic explains in detail the appearance of a black hole.
-Side and top schemes show the path of the light rays bent by gravity from each part of the black hole to the observer.
+This unique original infographic explains in detail the appearance of an accreting black hole.
+Side and top schemes show the path of the light rays bent by gravity and the trayectory from each part of the black hole to the observers POV.

 Data credit: NASA-GSFC / Design: P. Budassi